Does regional variation in wage levels identify the effects of a national minimum wage?: Simulation details for the Normal-markdown model

-Each region $r$ and each time $t$ has a Normal distribution of latent log wages $G^*_{r,t}(w^*)=\Phi\left(\frac{w^*-\mu_{r,t}}{\sigma_{r,t}}\right)$.
+Because unconstrained wages are equal to $m\cdot z$, this assumption implies that the latent log wage distribution in region $r$ at time $t$ is Normal with mean $\mu_{r,t}$ and standard deviation $\sigma_{r,t}$.
+The productivity cutoff $z=\exp(mw)$ corresponds to truncating latent log wages below $mw+\ln m$.
+In addition, workers with $z\in[\exp(mw), \exp(mw) / m]$ create a ``spike'' or mass point exactly at the minimum wage.
+Figure~\ref{fig:simulation-model} illustrates these effects in two regions that differ in the ``location'' parameter $\mu_{r,t}$.
+The truncation corresponds to the red area, while the spike corresponds to the orange area.

+Let $w^*$ denote latent log wages.
+Their cumulative distribution function (cdf) is $G^*_{r,t}(w^*)=\Phi\left(\frac{w^*-\mu_{r,t}}{\sigma_{r,t}}\right)$, where $\Phi$ is the cdf of a standard Normal distribution.
 The employment-to-population ratio and the distribution of observed wages depend on latent wages, the level of the national minimum wage, and a ``markdown'' parameter $m\in(0,1]$ as follows:

 This model generates both truncation and censoring of the latent wage distribution.
-Workers whose latent log wages are below the minimum minus the log markdown become disemployed.
+Workers whose latent log wages are below $mw_t+\log m$, the log of the product of the minimum wage and the markdown, become disemployed.
 For those with latent log wages above the log minimum wage, the observed wage is equal to the latent wage.
 Finally, those who remain employed but have latent log wages below the log minimum wage see a mechanical increase in their wage.
 The latter group corresponds to the minimum wage ``spike'' in the log wage distribution.

 The model can be understood as reflecting an economy with an inelastic labor supply, exogenous worker productivities, and identical monopsonistic firms paying wages that are below the marginal products of labor unless mandated to pay higher wages via the minimum wage.
-When the markdown $m$ is low, disemployment effects are smaller, and positive effects on wages are bigger.
+When the markdown $m$ is low, disemployment effects are smaller, and positive effects on wages are larger.
 Unless otherwise noted, I use $m=0.7$.

-\subsubsection{Calibration}
+\subsection{Calibration}

-The meta-parameters governing the distribution of region-specific parameters $[\mu_{r,0}, \sigma_{r,0},\mu_{r,1},\sigma_{r,1}]$ are based on data from the US Current Population Survey for 1989 (corresponding to period $t=1$) and 2004 (corresponding to $t=0$).
+The meta-parameters governing the distribution of region-specific parameters $[\mu_{r,0}, \sigma_{r,0},\mu_{r,1},\sigma_{r,1}]$ are based on data from the US Current Population Survey for 1989 (corresponding to period $t=0$) and 2004 (corresponding to $t=1$).
 I chose those years because the national minimum wage was small and approximately the same, in real terms, in both years and the unemployment rate was also approximately equal.